cloudhead/rgx.legacy/README.md

 Introduction
 ------------
 **rgx** is a Rust library built on top of [wgpu], a [WebGPU] implementation in Rust.
-This library aims to be "mid-level" in that exposes an API one level above [wgpu], while still allowing the user to work with concepts such as *pipelines* and *buffers*.
+This library aims to be "mid-level" in that it exposes an API one level above [wgpu], while still allowing the user to work with concepts such as *pipelines* and *buffers*.
 See the `examples` directory to get a feel.